abhinavmish96/JAVASCRIPT_CHALLENGES/ReadMe.md

 4. Simple addition from one upto the number
 5. Coverting first letter of all the words in a string to upper case
 6. Returing true for a given string if all letters are surrounded by '+' symbol
+7. Comparing two numbers and determining which one is greater

 #### Suggestion and feedback are always welcome, feel free to fork and make changes.